Hi all my furry friends… Skye Blake reporting on a very confusing subject! What are essential oils? Do they kill fleas?

 4. Benzene Rings; 5.
 Benzyl Alcohol

-What are benzene rings?
+What are Benzene Rings?

 The benzene molecule is composed of six carbon atoms joined in a planar ring with one hydrogen atom attached to each.

-Benzene is classed as an aromatic hydrocarbon.
+It’s classed as an aromatic hydrocarbon.

-What is benzyl alcohol?
+What is Benzyl Alcohol?